Dhaka Metropolitan Police: SWPC

-The Special Women Police Contingent (SWPC) was formed in 2008 with the intention of developing a special unit consisting only of women that would investigate crimes involving female criminals.
+The Special Women Police Contingent (SWPC) was established in 2008 with the objective of creating a specialized unit composed exclusively of women to investigate crimes involving female offenders.
 Bangladesh Narcotics Control Department reported that as many as 100,000 people were engaged in drug trafficking, of whom 40 percent were women.
 Bangladesh Police considered male officers to be less effective than women in gathering information and investigating crimes involving women and had already been using female police officers more in tackling crimes involving female criminals.
 As an all-women force, the SWPC is the first of its kind in Bangladesh's history.

 Bangladesh Police plan to raise such units across the country.
 Currently, there are roughly 2,000 women officers in Bangladesh Police - less than two percent of the total force and one-third of whom are deployed in Dhaka.
 Bangladesh Police plan to train and hire 3,000 women officers to bolster the SWPC.
 An Assistant Commissioner of Police in charge of the Dhaka SWPC who leads a detective force of 24 women officers.